sonamenil/Vectorier-Editor-Vector2/README.md

 * First off, i recommend having at least a bit of knowledge about the Vector 1 editor, since this one follows its rules.

   # Basics
-  The tag in works as the spawn of the level.
+  The tag "in" works as the spawn of the level.
 Create am empty game object, place it where you want and tag it as in

-  The tag out is what finishes the level.
+  The tag "out" is what finishes the level.
 Same method as in object.
 IT IS OBLIGATORY

   you have an example level wich shows basic stuff.